-You can create your own personal Search Modes for different locations, targets, coil sizes, etc. All functions displayed under the Search Mode name in the LCD menu are Search Mode specific functions.
-This allows you to have different settings for each one of your Custom Search Modes.
+You can create your own personal Search Modes for different locations, targets, coil sizes, etc. All functions displayed under the Search Mode name in the LCD menu are Search Mode specific, allowing you to save different settings for each mode.